vanilla/docs/content/help/roles-permissions/private-community.md

 To make your community private:

- * Go to the Addons page in the Dashboard
- * Turn on the 'Private Community' addon
- * Click on the addon settings, this will take you to the Roles and Permission page
+ * Go to the Roles and Permissions page.
  * Turn on 'Enable Private Communities'